 As if managing our interpersonal relationships weren't already challenging enough, now we have to worry about talking to artificial people as well.
 But which is the best virtual assistant — Alexa, Siri or Google Assistant?

 We tested all three virtual assistants by asking them a battery of questions and evaluating their smart home capabilities, entertainment options, ability to provide us directions, shopping features and more.
 After tallying the results, we found that Google Assistant is the best virtual assistant, narrowly edging out Alexa.

-While they offer many of the same features, each assistant has its own advantages and disadvantages — and, of course, the assistants' software-based nature means that they're all evolving at a rapid clip.
-But, as it stands today, this is how they fared.
+While these three assistants offer many of the same features, each has its own advantages and disadvantages.
+And, of course, all three are all evolving at a rapid clip.
+But this is how they fare today.

 Back in the "old days," when I had a question, my parents would tell me to look it up.
 (Disclaimer: My parents were both librarians, so this wasn't unexpected.)
 These days, you can just ask a computer.
-So, we asked each of the digital assistants to answer a battery of 20 questions of general knowledge.
+So, we tasked each of the top digital assistants with answering a battery of 20 general-knowledge questions.